yrw9281/OpenFeature.DotNet.Lab/README.md

 2. **Check**

-You can change the `defaultVariant` to `off` in flagd.json and check the result change on http://localhost:5001.
+You can change the `defaultVariant` to `off` in Flagd.json and check the result change on http://localhost:5001.

 ## DEMO 02 - Flagd Provide by Api

-This demo shows the flagd can use API as data source.
+This demo shows the Flagd can use API as data source.

 1. **Start**: